LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Conclusion

 \section{Conclusion}

-We introduced LLMEval-3, a dynamic evaluation framework built on a private 220k-question bank, contamination-resistant pipeline, two-layer anti-cheating architecture, and LLM-as-Judge relative ranking to deliver fair, robust, and reproducible LLM assessments.
-Over a 20-month longitudinal study of nearly 50 open-source and proprietary models, we observed a consistent performance ceiling near 90\%, persistent domain-specific gaps in literature, medicine, and military knowledge, and widespread data leakage in static benchmarks.
-Our relative ranking method showed negligible variance under multi-round resampling and varying sample sizes, while achieving near-perfect agreement with human experts.
-We further demonstrated that prompting format has minimal impact, whereas external web-search augmentation yields significant gains in knowledge-intensive tasks.
-These findings confirm the superiority of dynamic, contamination-resistant evaluation over static paradigms and highlight the need for more trustworthy benchmarking practices to guide future LLM development.
+We introduced LLMEval-Fair, a dynamic, contamination-resistant evaluation framework built on a private 220k-question bank, a two-layer anti-cheating architecture, and an LLM-as-Judge relative ranking pipeline.
+A 30-month longitudinal study of nearly 60 open-source and proprietary models revealed a consistent performance ceiling near 90\%, systematic gaps in literature, medicine, and military knowledge, and widespread data leakage in static benchmarks.
+Our relative ranking method demonstrated negligible variance under multi-round resampling with varying sample sizes and achieved near-perfect agreement with human experts.
+We further confirmed that prompting format has minimal impact on performance in knowledge-intensive tasks, underscoring the superiority of dynamic, contamination-resistant evaluation over static benchmarks and the need for more trustworthy benchmarking practices.